theerfan/Q/QML_Challenges.md

 and harder questions are worth more points.
 The problems can be tackled individually or as part of a team (limit of one account per team).

 The QML Challenges will remain open during the [QHack Open Hackathon](Open_Hackathon.md).
+Achieving a high rank on the QML Challenge Leaderboard will improve your chances of claiming the Open Hackathon Grand Prize of summer internships at CERN.

 ### Power Ups